New0/direct-stripe/readme.txt

 - Go to the page/post you want to insert a button into and select the Direct Stripe Gutenberg Block, then select the button to display within the block. ( in the case you use the old editor, use the Direct Stripe button on top of the editor to insert the button)

-You can also insert direct stripe buttons using a shortcode [direct-stripe value="ds-154185704588"] (useful for widgets and templates) (  ds-1541857045880 being the unique ID of the button created at Direct Stripe settings under the Buttons Settings tab )
+You can also insert direct stripe buttons using a shortcode `[direct-stripe value="ds-154185704588"]` (useful for widgets and templates) (  ds-1541857045880 being the unique ID of the button created at Direct Stripe settings under the Buttons Settings tab )

 == Changelog ==

+=2.1.13=
+* Fix old shortcode T&C condition issue
+* Add option for locale language in button settings
+*

 =2.1.12=
-*Add filter to disable Gutenberg block (in case of page builder use like cornerstone) *Add notice for Display Amount working only for Payment and Donation buttons types.
+* Add filter to disable Gutenberg block (in case of page builder use like cornerstone)
+* Add notice for Display Amount working only for Payment and Donation buttons types.
-*Make the processing animation dependant on the button *Update Stripe API
+* Make the processing animation dependant on the button
+* Update Stripe API

 More about Actions and filter hooks available at https://newo.me/direct-stripe-actions-and-filters-hooks/

 =2.1.11=
-*Fix Fix update customer when WP user exists but Stripe ID isn't stored *Admin App Emails Intro Notice
+* Fix Fix update customer when WP user exists but Stripe ID isn't stored
+* Admin App Emails Intro Notice

 =2.1.10.3=
-*Fix testing with user logged in that has a stripe ID set that created issues
+* Fix testing with user logged in that has a stripe ID set that created issues

 =2.1.10.2=
-*Fix transaction failing issues
+* Fix transaction failing issues
-*Tested up to 5.0.0
+* Tested up to 5.0.0

 =2.1.10.1=
 *Rewrote the nonce verification for Ajax

 =2.1.10=
-*Added an Update card button type
+* Added an Update card button type
-*Added the T&C error bubble text as an option in styles settings panel *Added a T&C filter hook 'direct_stripe_tc_conditions' *Restored default button type to payment
+* Added the T&C error bubble text as an option in styles settings panel
+* Added a T&C filter hook 'direct_stripe_tc_conditions'
+* Restored default button type to payment
-*Updated French translation
+* Updated French translation
-*Stripe API Update
+* Stripe API Update

 =2.1.9=
-*Fix Gutenberg block since withApiData was deprecated *Added styles to buttons in the Gutenberg editor *Stripe API Update
+* Fix Gutenberg block since withApiData was deprecated
+* Added styles to buttons in the Gutenberg editor
+* Stripe API Update
-*Add $button_id to 'direct_stripe_charge_data' filter hook
+* Add $button_id to 'direct_stripe_charge_data' filter hook

 =2.1.8=
-*Reset the loading spinner in the admin app
+* Reset the loading spinner in the admin app
-*Fix create a wp user when a user is found in Stripe customers *Added the Filter Hook ds_filter_params
+* Fix create a wp user when a user is found in Stripe customers
+* Added the Filter Hook ds_filter_params

 =2.1.7.3=
-*Really fix redirection issue (2.1.7.2 didn't push the fix)
+* Really fix redirection issue (2.1.7.2 didn't push the fix)

 =2.1.7.2=
 * Fix Redirection bug